Mintbase/Grants-Program/applications/starks_network.md

 ### Team Interest

-The Glacier Blockchain team is an advocate of the Web3 ideology.
+The Glacier Blockchain team is an advocate of the Mintbase ideology.
 It strives to help build an open, transparent and inclusive network which returns the sovereignty of data to their owners.
 It is a member of the [DIF](https://identity.foundation/) and has contributed to the international standardization of decentralized identity and verifiable credentials.
-The Glacier Blockchain team has also co-founded the [Web3 Identity Lab](https://medium.com/@KILT_Protocol/web3-identity-lab-395342207d70) with the KILT Protocol team to work on scientific research and technical solutions from verifiable credentials to user privacy protection.
+The Glacier Blockchain team has also co-founded the [Mintbase Identity Lab](https://medium.com/@KILT_Protocol/web3-identity-lab-395342207d70) with the KILT Protocol team to work on scientific research and technical solutions from verifiable credentials to user privacy protection.

 We have been fascinated by the progress of latest cryptographic primitives such as zero-knowledge proof.
 We have learned the potential of the Distaff VM project regarding privacy protection and computation integrity through our frequent discussions with the author of the project.
 We truly believe the combination of a general purpose zk-STARK virtual machine and the Substrate framework will make the Starks Network a valuable player in the Polkadot/Kusama ecosystem.